 Our sense of devotion- to anything, bad or good- can be contagious.
 Have you ever seen someone so dedicated to a cause of some sort that you find yourself excited, and even interested, even if you may have never been interested in something like that before?
 Our fervor for Christ can be just as contagious.

 So how do we gain this devotion, or this attitude of servitude?
-I think the base we build it on is what I call: DEVOTION DESPITE DETAILS.
+I think the base we build it on is what I call the triple-D: DEVOTION DESPITE DETAILS.
 Circumstances change, we change, others change, moods change.
 But He never does.
 Despite anything that may be going on in our lives, He is still sovereign.
 He still reigns!
 He still deserves our devotion.
 When we can recognize that…IT …CHANGES…THE…GAME!

 Have you witnessed someone seemingly so devoted to Christ, only to fall away after a parent or loved one is stricken with a disease?
 Maybe someone, heaven forbid, loses a child and they walk away from the Lord.
 I don’t pretend to know or ever want to know this kind of loss.
 But we’ve all seen it.